Avaje Config

 load.properties is pretty versatile and can even be chained.
 For example, in using the above properties, you can load based on the ENV environment variable/-Dprofile JVM arg, and in the loaded property file you can add load.properties to load even more properties and so on.

 We can also use plugins that implement ConfigurationSource to load configuration from other sources.
-Refer to the Plugins section for more details.
+Refer to the ConfigurationSource section for more details.

 Running Tests

-The configuration from these files is loaded and used when running tests.
+The configuration from these files will be loaded and used when running tests.
 This configuration will override any configuration supplied by files in src/main/resources.

 Running locally